yuvraj2112/iParking/README.md

 # iParking
 A repo that emulates an automated car-parking scenario.
 Written in Python.

-### What to install
+### Prerequisites
-Before we can open for business, you need to install the below in your system.
+Before we can open for business, you need to install these great pieces of software in your system.
+They will enable you to fetch and run the code.
 * Download the latest version of python here: https://www.python.org/downloads/
 * Download and install git here: https://git-scm.com/downloads